A Guide to Planning the Best New Zealand Road Trip – South Island

 Wanaka – 1 to 2 nights

 Wanaka is another beautiful town located only 1 hour from Queenstown.
-It is, however, is much smaller and has a more relaxed vibe that makes it a perfect stop on your road trip.
+It is, however, much smaller and has a more relaxed vibe that makes it a perfect stop on your road trip.
 Wanaka is also located on a stunning lake called Lake Wanaka.

 Where to camp in Wanaka: